||"dawnbreak in the west"|

 Still, Mongoose put in some effort to squeeze in as much original material as it could within its self-imposed constraints.
-Tarrasein and Mâl are as advertised, entirely new outer plane, if a small one.
+Mâl is as advertised, an entirely new outer plane, if a small one.
 Tarrasein chaos-plane is a riff off the old-school Limbo but Mongoose presented it better than we'd seen up to 2004.
 The Firmament looks like a wonderful place to wrap up a prison-plane adventure.
 Also several locations within "inner planes" may be treated as separate planes in conjunction with similar planes - like the Living City, here within the Positive Energy Plane, but not really (+7 Positive where the main plane is +9).

 On that topic, for those as wish to cook up one's own plane, this book has charts (for Traits) and guidance.
 We've just touched on the Positive Trait.
 Although, there, it overlapped too much with Life.

 I liked the Gravity Trait best, where - if -10 - the very gravitational constant is not just negative, it is so repulsive that it counteracts Electromagnetism.
 Things don't just "fall apart" here, they fly apart!
 One somewhat wonders if such a plane will also cause Time to travel backward... but then, not all planes need be Einsteinian.